VinnieApps/vinnie-apps-main/README.md

 ## Education

 Build and collect a set of resources that can be used to teach people what software is and the many facets of it.
-These resources can be used by individuals to train themselves to become software engineers, product managers, tech writers, reliability engineers, etc.
+These resources can be used by individuals to train themselves to become software engineers, quality engineers, product managers, tech writers, reliability engineers, etc.

 These resources will have many different formats: courses, books, docmentation, data dashboards, code, etc. Each one of them can be used to learn a small piece of the giant, and always growing, realm of building software.